 - Cut the baguette halves into 1" slices stopping before the bottom, so that each slice is still attached to the baguette.
 Top tip: lay the baguette between two chopsticks (lengthways) and slice across the baguette until the knife gets to the chopsticks and comes to a natural stop.2 ft French baguette

 - Mix the crushed garlic, vegan butter and fresh basil together in a small bowl.
-Also add salt and any extras like nutritional yeast or additional herbs.6 tbsp vegan margarine, 1.5 tbsp garlic, 1.5 tbsp fresh basil leaves, 1 tablespoon chives, ½ tsp salt, 1 tbsp Nutritional yeast, Grated vegan cheese
+Also add salt and any extras like nutritional yeast or additional herbs.6 tablespoon vegan margarine, 1.5 tablespoon garlic, 1.5 tablespoon fresh basil leaves, 1 tablespoon chives, ½ teaspoon salt, 1 tablespoon Nutritional yeast, Grated vegan cheese

 - Spread three-quarters of the butter and garlic mixture evenly in between each slice of baguette.